Making your craft fair booth work for both indoor and outdoor shows requires a bit of planning and thinking ahead.

 You may be able to get away without lighting at an outdoor show.
 The sun provides plenty of natural light, and there's a good chance you won't have access to electricity anyway (although battery powered lights make this less of an issue than it once was).
 Your booth lighting can make or break your sales at an indoor show.

 Transporting your items can be challenging at indoor shows.
-You and several other exhibitors will all be using the same few entry points to load in your craft fair booth and products.
+You and several other exhibitors will all be using the same few entry points to load in your display furniture and products.

 Show organizers will provide you with instructions about when and where to unload your display and stock.
 Ensure you follow their instructions and set up your booth at the time specified.